rockettheme/docs/Docs/wordpress/plugins/rokweather/rokweather_use.md

 4. **Location Override**: This option allows you display weather data for one location whilst displaying a label for another, such as using a nearby city's weather data but displaying the name of your own town.

-5. **Forecast Items to Show**: This setting determines how many days ahead the module will display a forecast for.
+5. **Forecast Items to Show**: This setting determines how many days ahead the widget will display a forecast for.
 This only works if **Enable Weather Forecasts** is turned on under **General Settings**.

 6. **Default Degree Type**: Choose between degree Celsius or Fahrenheit for the default temperature reading.